Athletic Trainer: Scott Westermann

 Athletic Training Services provided

 The Institute for Athletic Medicine (IAM) is proud to provide the contracted athletic training services to Hopkins schools.
 IAM is a service of Fairview and North Memorial.
 IAM provides orthopedic and sports physical therapy services at 30 Twin Cities locations as well as chiropractic care at 3 locations.
-A certified athletic trainer is a qualified medical professional who manages the care and prevention of musculoskeletal injuries.
+A licensed certified athletic trainer is a qualified medical professional who manages the care and prevention of musculoskeletal injuries.
 IAM has resources available to you such as:

 - Free injury screening and evaluations for recreational and competitive athletes